solana-foundation/developer-content/content/guides/token-extensions/transfer-hook.md

 create Mint Accounts that execute custom instruction logic on every token transfer.

+This unlocks many new use cases for token transfers, such as:

+- Enforcing NFT royalties
+- Black or white list wallets that can receive tokens
+- Implementing custom fees on token transfers
+- Creating custom token transfer events
+- Track statistics over your token transfers
+- And many more

 To achieve this, developers must build a program that implements the [Transfer Hook Interface](https://github.com/solana-labs/solana-program-library/tree/master/token/transfer-hook/interface) and initialize a Mint Account with the Transfer Hook extension enabled.